ConfederacyOfGaia/Gaia/zephyrlands.md

 Almost every village maintains an active militia, composed of the human and gnomish adults of the village, that trains every week on the day before market day.

-**Languages:**  In Gaia, the people speak Zephyran, and some gnomes also speak Gnomish, though knowledge of the language has waned somewhat as the gnomes have been integrated into Gaian society.
+**Languages:**  In Gaia, the people speak Zephyran, and some also speak Gnomish, though knowledge of the language has waned somewhat as the gnomes have been integrated into Gaian society.

 #### Kylf